demi-w/42069-Game-Jam-2021/README.md

-# RIP AND TEAR UNTIL IT IS DONE!
+# The industrial revolution and its consequences have been a disaster for the human race
-welcome to the game jam repo
+welcome to the game jam repo!